neurallayer/roboquant.py/README.md

 python3 -m pip install --upgrade roboquant
 ```

-The core of roboquant limits the dependencies.
+The core of roboquant limits the number of dependencies.
-But you can install roboquant including one or more of the optional dependencies if you need certain functionality:
+But you can install roboquant including one or more of the optional dependencies if you require certain functionality:

 ```shell
 # market data from Yahoo Finance using the YahooFeed